paolodesiati/paolodesiati.github.io/content/project/particle/index.md

 ### Introduction

 The propagation of relativistic charged particles in the heliosphere and interstellar magnetic fields is calculated using the _ptracing_ code.
-This code was originally developed for the studies described in (Desiati & Zweibel).
+This code was originally developed for the studies described in [Desiati & Zweibel (2014)](https://iopscience.iop.org/article/10.1088/0004-637X/791/1/51).
 It includes several analytical magnetic and electric field configurations and interfaces to different heliospheric numerical models.
 Additionally, it supports multithreading, allowing it to take full advantage of computers with a large number of CPU cores and shared memory.